Originally posted December 22, 2911

 These will tend to spring into your mind effortlessly.
 In fact the main way you will capture them is by paying closer attention to what is happening inside you — feelings, hunches, images, words — by looking at it all as if for the first time, taking nothing for granted, being curious, and being willing to state the obvious to yourself.

 Under the yoke of Acceleritis, we are afraid to sound stupid, afraid to waste other people’s time by seeming stupid, and so we act that way even to ourselves.
 This makes us unwilling to state the obvious to ourselves, and yet only by being willing to re-examine everything, even the seemingly obvious, do you penetrate the rush of Acceleritis.
 Only then do all the parts of your self focus attention together on a particular something.
-(More on this on page 181 of my book, Freeing Creative Effectiveness.)
+(Read more about my Acceleritis theory.)

 Stating the obvious to yourself in notes that get written down and looked at later begins to push back against the tide of Acceleritis.